ottoman91/data-engineering-lessons/data-engineering-lessons/week-1/ingesting_ny_taxi_data_to_postgres/README.md

       retries: 5
     restart: always

+* In the above docker postgres image, the `volumes` command tells us which file we need to map from the host machine to the container.
+This process is called mounting.

+* We also need to map a port from the host machine to a port in the database, in order to be able to send requests to the container.

 We can use the following command to run the docker postgres image. docker run -it \
   -e POSTGRES_USER="root" \